shauninman/MinUI/skeleton/BASE/README.txt

 Copy "/rg35xxplus/dmenu.bin" (just the file) to the root of the "NO NAME" partition (FAT32 with an "anbernic" folder) of the TF1 card.
 Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

 GKD PIXEL / GKD MINI

+An important caveat: this device is not cross-compatible with other MinUI-supported devices because its firmware lives on the SD card and its presence trips up all the other devices.

 Backup your stock SD card (not just the "ROMS" partition but the entire thing).
 If you like to live on the edge just create a folder named "stock" on the "ROMS" partition and copy everything into that folder.